Komanduri Ramachari: Early life and background

 Ramachary was born to Komanduri Krishnamachary and Yashodamma in Medak District of Telangana.
 Ramachary's musical journey started at a very young age when he used to accompany his father, a Harikatha artist, for his concerts in various villages.
-Blessed with a mellifluous voice which is smooth as silk, he learnt Carnatic classical music from Kumari.
-Oruganti Leelavathi garu and light music from Shri P.V.Sai Baba Garu.
+He learned Carnatic classical music from Kumari.
+Oruganti Leelavathi garu and light music from P.V.Sai Baba Garu, son of Putcha Subba Rao garu and nephew of P. V. Parabrahma Sastry.

 He struggled hard to complete training in music as well as graduation.
-He also completed his B.Ed from Osmania University.
-Through these years, he won many accolades for his rendition of devotional songs and light music in Radio and T V shows.
+He also completed his BEd from Osmania University.
+Through these years, he won many accolades for his rendition of devotional songs and light music in radio and television shows.